 Guanacaste, Costa Rica faces the highest rate of unemployment in the country.
-With a total percentage of 10.1%.
-It is amazingly one of the poorest areas in Costa Rica and a big part of its population lives in ABSOLUTE POVERTY.?
+With a total percentage of 10.1% it is devastatingly one of the poorest areas in Costa Rica.
+A big part of its population lives in ABSOLUTE POVERTY.

-Unprivileged children in Guanacaste, Costa Rica usually don’t get to train any sport because their parents don’t have the money to pay for classes and equipment.
-At the moment the youth of our community lacks of a sports center for entertainment, to facilitate after-school programs and? practice sports
+Unprivileged children in Guanacaste usually do not get to train any sport because their parents do not have the money to pay for classes and equipment.
+At the moment, the youth of our community lacks a sports center for entertainment and to facilitate after-school programs and practice sports

 How are we helping?

 At our JiuJitsu classes, we have children with behavioral problems, victims of domestic violence who are living in extreme poverty and facing many youth problems.